 I'm a communications strategist and writer with a long history of journalism in Canada, including 14 years of writing a column for the Victoria Times-Colonist.
-I have recently returned to B.C. after living in Copan Ruinas, Honduras for two years doing communications work through Cuso International.
+My partner and I began volunteering in Central America for Cuso International in 2012, and are currently working and living in Managua, Nicaragua.
+All views here are my own.

 The stink is what hits you first, a fetid